jenil-patel97/Website-using-HTML-CSS/README.md

-Hosted on this link - website-using-only-html-css.netlify.app
+Hosted on this link - https://website-using-only-html-css.netlify.app/